Leaderboard

 python leaderboard.py data/dataset.json

-# Interactive with non-standard port
+# Custom port

 python leaderboard.py data/dataset.json --port 8080

-# Generate filtered markdown report
+# Generate markdown report (default format)

 Command Line Options¶